 I know.
 You’re sitting there thinking “Is she seriously writing another post about her butcher block countertops?”
-This is my third one.
 Consider me your science experiment.
 No really.
-Take my mistakes and trial and errors and learn from them, so you don’t have to go through all of this with your countertops.
-I mean why else would I come up with a witty title for this blog post called “Why my butcher block countertops and mineral oil got a divorce”, if I didn’t have a reason to encourage you to try a different product as a treatment for your butcher block countertops.
-Possibly Google SEO, but that’s another story.
+Take my mistakes and trial and errors and learn from them, so you don’t have to go through all of this trial and error with your countertops.
+I mean why else would I come up with a witty title for this blog called “Why my butcher block countertops and mineral oil got a divorce”, if I didn’t have a reason to encourage you to try a different oil as a treatment for your butcher block countertops.
+Possibly Google SEO but that’s another story.

 This where I talk about our previous IKEA butcher block countertops.
-I go over various ways of staining them, using Dark Tung Oil from the Real Milk Paint Company, why even though it’s a great product, it didn’t work for our kitchen.
-I link to about 10 other posts from bloggers using different things for their butcher blocks.
+I go over various ways of staining them, using Dark Tung Oil from the Real Milk Paint Company, why even though it’s a great product, it didn’t work for our kitchen and link to about 10 other posts from bloggers using different things for their butcher blocks.

 This is where I talk about our second and current set of butcher block countertops from Lumber Liquidators.
 I go over all of the Pros and Cons and the reality that comes with having them in your kitchen to help you decide if they’re right for your kitchen.

 For a long time I thought mineral oil was enough.
-And to tell you the truth, with the lighter IKEA counter tops, it really isn’t a bad choice still, even if it’s oily residue took forever to dry.
-FOREVERRRRR.
-And it’s cheap and easily available.
-However, when we got the new counter tops in our current house, the walnut wood which is obviously darker with more color variation, changed that completely.
-Butcher Block Countertops and Mineral Oil were no longer friends.
+And to tell you the truth, with the lighter IKEA counter tops, it really isn’t a bad choice still.
+But when we got the new counter tops in our current house, the walnut wood which is obviously darker with more colour variation, changed that completely.

-Here is a very candid photo of what your Butcher Block Countertops can possibly look like after daily use *IF* you don’t properly maintain it.
+Here is a very candid photo of what your butcher block countertops can look like after daily use *IF* you don’t properly maintain them.

-I am talking strictly for those of you using mineral oil, not those of you who have sealed with a polyurethane style sealant.
+I am talking strictly for those of you using an oil, not those of you who have sealed with a polyurethane style sealant.